JuanHerrera13/video-store/README.md

 That's my Video Store project!

-A project developed by me, Juan Herrera, with the purpose to study and improve my knowledge around Java, Spring and good practices.
+A project developed with the purpose to study and improve my knowledge around Java, Spring and good practices.